rti/gbnc/README.md

 ### Docker container

-One container running all the components at the moment.
+One container running all the components.
 No separation to keep it simple.
 Based on [Nvidia CUDA containers](https://hub.docker.com/r/nvidia/cuda) in order to support GPU acceleration.
-Small models work on laptop CPUs too.
+Small models work on laptop CPUs too (tested i7-1260P).

 ### Ollama inference

-The docker container runs an [Ollama](https://ollama.ai/) for LLM inference.
-Will probably not scale enough when run as a service for multiple users, but enough for testing right now.
+The container runs [Ollama](https://ollama.ai/) for LLM inference.
+Will probably not scale enough when run as a service for multiple users, but enough for testing.

 ### Phi2 LLM

-For now the [Microsoft Phi2 2.7B](https://www.microsoft.com/en-us/research/blog/phi-2-the-surprising-power-of-small-language-models/) model is run used by default.
+The [Microsoft Phi2 2.7B](https://www.microsoft.com/en-us/research/blog/phi-2-the-surprising-power-of-small-language-models/) model is run by default.
 The model runs locally using Ollama.
+Can be switched with the `MODEL` docker build arg.

 ### Haystack RAG Framework

 The [Haystack RAG framework](https://haystack.deepset.ai/) is used to implement Retrieval Augmented Generation on a minimal test dataset.

-### A trivial API
+### API

 A [FastAPI](https://fastapi.tiangolo.com/) server is running in the container.
-It exposes a simple API to receive a question from the frontend, runs the Haystack RAG and returns the response.
+It exposes an API to receive a question from the frontend, runs the Haystack RAG and returns the response.

-### Minimal frontend
+### Frontend

 A minimal frontend lets the user input a question and renders the response from the system.

 ## How to run